korlynx/playground-data-scrub/README.md

 How to scrub passwords or secret credentials from repo, and also detect AWS credentials.

 ## Install Trufflehog
-[Trufflehog](https://github.com/trufflesecurity/trufflehog) secrets helps scan for AWS secrets in your codde or files in github repository.
+[Trufflehog](https://github.com/trufflesecurity/trufflehog) secrets help scan for AWS secrets in your code or files in github repository.
 Scan your code using the below command:

 `trufflehog git https://github.com/<github_account_name>/<github_repo_name>`

-## Install BSG using brew
+## Install BFG using brew

-Install [BSG](https://rtyley.github.io/bfg-repo-cleaner/) using the below commmand
+Install [BFG](https://rtyley.github.io/bfg-repo-cleaner/) using the below commmand

 `brew install bfg`

 Manually remove the secrets data in the file from your github repo and commit.
-Create a password.txt file which all the secrets that need to be romoved are stored (*This file should not be commited to the github repo!!!), run the "bsg" command to remove the secrets from the guthub commit histories.
+Create a password.txt file where all the secrets that are needed to be removed are stored (*This file should not be committed to the github repo!!!).
+Run the "bfg" command to remove the secrets from the github commit histories.

 `bfg --replace-text passwords.txt`